iteravirgo/bcsitera.github.io/apps/dimension-correction-tool/docs/en-US/help.md

 #   Dimension modifier | User guide

 This functionality enables to modify dimension information in **posted**:
-*   General Ledger Entries.
+*   General Ledger Entries
-*   Customer Entries.
-    *   Customer Ledger Entries.
+*   Customer Ledger Entries
-    *   Detailed Customer Ledger Entries.
+*   Detailed Customer Ledger Entries
-*   Vendor entries.
-    *   Vendor Ledger Entries.
+*   Vendor Ledger Entries
-    *   Detailed Vendor Ledger Entry.
+*   Detailed Vendor Ledger Entry
-*   Bank Ledger Entries.
+*   Bank Ledger Entries
-*   Job Ledger Entries.
+*   Job Ledger Entries
-*   Fixed Assets Ledger Entries.
+*   Fixed Assets Ledger Entries
-*   Analysis View Entries.
+*   Analysis View Entries
-*   Sales Invoice Header.
-*   Sales Invoice rows.
+*   Sales Invoice Header

-##  Use
+##  How to Use
 To use the functionality, no settings are required.
 Open **Chart of Accounts** or **General Ledger Entries** and find **Dimension modification** action button in **Process** menu section.
 Clicking this button opens a page with **General Ledger Entries** listed.
 In addition, further fields are displayed at the bottom of the page.
 *   Dimension- code of the used dimension.